 Decoding AI’s Technical Jargon

-Try this experiment: the next time you are at a dinner party, drop the term ‘AI’ into the conversation and see what happens.
+Try this experiment: the next time you are at a dinner party, drop ‘AI’ into the conversation and see what happens.
 Chances are you’ll end up on one of the following topics: Skynet, HAL, Blade Runner, dystopian science fiction in general, Elon Musk, Bill Gates, billionaires in general, “the new joblessness,” robots, robot dogs, robots in general, or Brett Kavanaugh (ok, you would have ended up on that last one anyway).

 What do we talk about when we talk about AI?
 The iconic textbook Artificial Intelligence: A Modern Approach, by Peter Norvig and Stuart Russel, lays out no fewer than eight (!) definitions of AI.
 This bombshell appears not toward the end of the 1062-page doorstop, but right on page two.
 At which point anyone not majoring in the subject can be forgiven for slamming the book closed and moving on to more straightforward pursuits, such as classical piano or BASE jumping.